 Mandy Thomson enjoyed a rich career as an education administrator, partnership coordinator and curriculum and evaluation specialist for the North York Board of Education.
 On retirement, after updating her credentials in nonprofit management, she attempts to balance her life between doing board and hands-on nonprofit volunteering, enjoying the leisure and culture that Toronto offers, as well as wilderness canoeing and hiking, and travelling.
 For many years when younger, she was a keen camper, counsellor and waterfront director and is so pleased to be involved in camping again through Camp Quality.
 Mandy is the chairperson of the Governance and Risk Management committee.

 Sylvia has been involved with Camp Quality since 1995 when she first visited the Southern Ontario Camp with Trumpets, a cuddly mascot that delighted the campers.
-From that day she was committed to the philosophy of Camp Quality to bring fun and laughter to kids living with cancer.
-Sylvia joined the Board of Directors in 1998 and brings expertise in facilities management, purchasing and contracting and food services management to the board.
-She is a graduate of Le Cordon Blue, Paris, and is the chef/owner of Wine & Thyme Cooking School in Kelowna, BC.
-She is secretary of the national board and chairperson of the HR and Compensation sub-committee.
+From that day totally smitten and committed to the philosophy of Camp Quality to bring fun and laughter to kids living with cancer.
+Sylvia joined the Board of Directors in 1998 and brings expertise in facilities management, customer service, purchasing and contracting, safety, and food services management to the board.
+She is a graduate of Le Cordon Blue, Paris, and passionate about food and wine.
+After her broad corporate career she enjoys using her food and wine knowledge at Quails’ Gate Estate Winery in the sunny Okanagan, where she does educational tours, wine tasting for guests from all around the world.
+She operates a catering business at Wine & Thyme Cooking School in Kelowna, BC.
+She is secretary of the national board and chairperson of the HR and Compensation and a member of the fundraising sub-committees.

-Brandon joined the Board of Directors in 2013.
-He is a Senior Financial Analyst at TD Bank.
-Previously, he worked at Rogers Communications as a Chartered Accountant in the Finance and Marketing department and Deloitte LLP in the Assurance and Advisory practice as an Assistant Manager, specializing in not-for-profit organizations.
+Brandon is a Chartered Accountant joined the Board of Directors in 2013.
+He is a Finance Manager at TD Bank.
+Previously, he worked at Rogers Communications and Deloitte LLP, specializing in not-for-profit organizations.
 Outside of work, he has been involved in various not-for-profit organizations, including volunteering as a financial consultant for CUSO Guyana.
 He is also a member of the Audit and Finance Committee at Camp Quality.

 Andy is a Vice President for TD Canada Trust and joined the Camp Quality board in September 2016.
 Andy leads TD’s Personal Lending business in Canada, and brings extensive expertise in product management, strategy and marketing.
 Before joining TD, Andy led the product management team for Capital One Canada, and spent time as a Management Consultant with ZS Associates.
 Originally from the UK, Andy has enjoyed living and working in Europe, Asia and North America.
 Andy holds a MBA from INSEAD in France, and undergraduate degree in Physics from the University of Nottingham, England.
 Andy currently lives in Toronto with his wife, Kate and their two amazing daughters.
 Outside of work, Andy is a keen cyclist, skier and runner, and loves anything outdoors – especially camping!

 Anshu joined the Board in 2006 and has been actively involved in volunteer activities since she was a student in high school.
-Anshu is VP Internal Audit at Walmart Canada and brings to the Board of Directors extensive knowledge of, and experience with, financial accounting and management budgeting and controls processes and corporate governance.
+Anshu has held senior leadership roles at Deloitte, Walmart Canada and RBC and brings to the Board of Directors extensive knowledge of, and experience with, strategy development, change management, financial accounting, audit, innovation, corporate governance and project management.
 She is currently a member of the Audit and Finance Committee.
 Anshu is deeply devoted to Camp Quality’s mission and ideals due to her own personal experiences with cancer affecting the lives of loved ones.

 Denise is a Vice President with RBC Capital Markets and joined the Camp Quality Board in 2016.
 Denise is a graduate of the RBCCM Global Markets Program prior to her current role in the Equity Finance Group.
 Denise also worked at Scotia Capital and TD Securities in various roles.
 Having been a camp counsellor herself, Denise is passionate about the benefits and enriching experiences that camp provides for children.
 She looks forward to serving Camp Quality’s mandate which is to provide uplifting experiences for kids with cancer.
 Outside of work, Denise can be found at the golf course with her husband, Karim, or spending quality time with their son and two dogs.

 Jim is a Chartered Accountant and joined the board in 2014.
 He has over 30 years experience in senior finance roles in telecommunications and technology companies.
 He is currently the Chief Financial officer for Millennium1 Solutions in Toronto and was previously a Principal with the Osborne Group consultancy, and prior to that had retired in 2012 from Rogers Communications Inc. where he was their VP Finance and Controller.
-Jim also chairs the Finance and Audit Committee and is a member of the Nominating Committee.
+Jim also chairs the Finance and Audit Committee and is a member of the Governance and Strategic Planning committees.

 Don Le Feuvre

 Don is a founding director of Camp Quality Canada.
 He served as President of Camp Quality for six years, and he continues to serve on the Board of Directors.
 During his tenure as President, Camp Quality hired our first Executive Director, started our camp in Alberta, and celebrated the 10th anniversary of our Southern Ontario camp.
-Don has recently retired after practicing as a lawyer for almost 35 years.
-Don is married and has two daughters.
-He and his wife recently purchased a home in Saint Maarten, so they look forward to spending the winters in the sunny Caribbean.
-Don’s other charitable activities include serving as an elder in his church, and as a director for Community Bible Study International and Chosen People Ministries.
+Don retired after practicing as a lawyer for almost 35 years.
+He is married and has two daughters.
+He and his wife have two residences; they spend the summer and fall in Sidney, B.C. and the winter and spring in Saint Maarten in the Caribbean.
+Don’s other charitable activities include serving as a director for Community Bible Study Canada and Chosen People Ministries Canada.
+He and his wife serve together as facilitators of a Christian marriage program called Love After Marriage.

 Michael is an Executive Creative Director and joined the Board of Directors in January 2017.
 Michael cut his teeth working in large and small agencies – tackling everything from branding to experiential design; and large web-press jobs to comprehensive digital experiences.
 Ten years ago, Michael took the helm of the in-house studio at Capital One.
 He hasn’t looked back – growing his team from a handful of ‘creatives’ to an agile-minded community of six teams within the company.
 Today, Michael’s looking to use his experience to give back to the community.
 His son survived cancer at a young age, which explains his enthusiasm for helping Camp Quality achieve its goals.

 John is a Principal in Woodington Partners Cost Management consulting firm.
-He joined the Board of Directors in 1998 with the initial objective of helping out for a couple of years as a way to give back, however, over 15 years later “clearly the passion for CQ has me hooked”.
-John chairs the board’s Nominating Committee, and also sits on the HR & Compensation, as well as the Governance & Risk Management committees.
-He enjoys golf, curling, travelling the world with Amanda (mostly on cruises) and spending time with his growing family and two dogs Daisy and Callie.
+He joined the Board of Directors in 1998 with the initial objective of helping out for a couple of years as a way to give back, however, over 17 years later “clearly the passion for CQ has me hooked”.
+John is a member of both the HR & Compensation and Governance & Succession committees.
+He enjoys golf, curling, travelling the world with his wife Amanda (mostly on cruises) and spending time with his growing family and two dogs Daisy and Callie.

-Having joined the Camp Quality Board in January 2015, Gary is one of Camp Quality’s newest Board members.
-Gary brings more than 30 years of leadership experience in the energy industry both in eastern and western Canada.
-In his current role Gary is Vice President of External Affairs with Spectra Energy, having responsibility for internal and external communications, government relations, Aboriginal and community relations, and stakeholder engagement on land matters related to energy infrastructure and energy policy.
-In his new role with Camp Quality, Gary shares the simple vision of providing uplifting experiences for kids with cancer.
-Originally from Ontario and a graduate of the University of Western Ontario, Gary is now a 15 year resident of Calgary, Alberta where he resides with Monique and their children.
-Gary also chairs the Strategic Planning/Change Management committee.
+Gary joined the Camp Quality Board in January 2015, and brings to the organization more than 30 years of leadership experience in the energy industry both in eastern and western Canada.
+His work experience includes industry association board governance, public affairs, government relations, Aboriginal, community and stakeholder relations, as well as advocacy on energy policy and related climate change issues.
+In his current role Gary is responsible for leading the commercial development of natural gas-related infrastructure in the west for what is now North America’s premier energy infrastructure company.
+Along with his fellow board members, Gary shares the simple vision of providing uplifting experiences for kids with cancer.
+Originally from Ontario and a graduate of the University of Western Ontario, Gary is now a long-time resident of Calgary, Alberta and brings a western Canadian perspective to our growing national organization.

 Isabelle joined the Board of Directors in 2010 after being involved with Camp Quality in Ottawa for several years.
 Isabelle has been a Pediatric Interlink Community Nurse for the past 5 years, and coordinates care for children and teens and their families through the childhood cancer experience.
 She has worked extensively in the field as research nurse, educator and clinical nurse for about 20 years in Canada, the U.S. and abroad.
 She hopes to assist in the continued expansion of Camp Quality programs and contribute to the ongoing positive impact they have on the childhood cancer population.
 In 2016, Isabelle moved from the Board to the Medical Advisory Committee.